 Defendants were set ex-parte, in a suit praying for refund of an advance amount with interest.
 There was a delay of 355 days in filing the application to set aside the ex-parte decree.
 The Principal District Judge, Thanjavur condoned the 355-day delay subject to the condition of deposit of the entire ‘principal prayed amount’.
 SC considered the condition to be ‘onerous’.
 The delay indeed stood condoned.
 The price was pegged at 33% of the ‘principal prayed amount’ [See, GMG Engineering Industries v.
 Green Power Solution, Civil Appeal No. 4472-4473 of 2015].

-'The Last Word' seeks to include not only wise and witty sayings of the judges but also curiosities of lawyers and the law.
-This blog is not of obligation but of delight.
-I frankly confess my ignorance of much that ought to be included from overseas jurisdictions; and I utter a gentle prayer that those who know better would lighten my darkness.
-I am confident that I am not alone in my refusal to believe that the law is tedious or that Indians really like all their law dull.
-For all that has escaped these percipient eyes, mea culpa maxima.
+'The Last Word' seeks to include not only wise and witty sayings but also curiosities.
+These words are not of obligation but of delight.
+I am not alone in my refusal to believe, law is tedious.
+For all who escaped these percipient eyes, mea culpa maxima.
 History, after all, has many cunning passages, contrived corridors and issues.